Chris-Perkins/Spot-my-new-Song/README.md

 Input your favorite albums and playlists, and get out some songs to try!

 ### How to Use:
+  1. Open your terminal to the file path where Spot my New Song is located
   1. In the command line, type "python spot_my_new_song.py" If an error occurs, please consult to the "To Get Started" section
   1. Select an option.